A comprehensive list of what to pack for Amsterdam in winter to stay warm, comfortable and feel like a local.

 Amsterdam is known for being a relaxed city but this doesn’t mean it is not stylish.

 The main vibe is chilled and casual but Amsterdam always strikes me as a pretty fashion conscious capital.
-The main style here is hipster, casual, vintage chic and this is great for travellers since it means you can go from day to night without having to necessarily go back to your accommodation and get changed.
+The main style here is hipster, casual, vintage chic and this is great for travelers since it means you can go from day to night without having to necessarily go back to your accommodation and get changed.

 This may differ if you go to a super fancy restaurant but, in my experience, even places requiring a somewhat ‘elegant’ attire let us us with a nice pair of jeans and boots.